ni/systemlink-operations-handbook/handbook/data-stores/mongodb.md

 - A server running SystemLink 2021 R1 or greater.
 Refer to [Installing and Configuring SystemLink Server and Clients](https://www.ni.com/documentation/en/systemlink/latest/setup/configuring-systemlink-server-clients/) for the basics of setting up a SystemLink server.
 - A standalone server running MongoDB, multiple servers hosting a MongoDB replica set, or a MongoDB Atlas Account
-- A user with the `readWriteAnyDatabase` or similar role.
+- A user with the `readWriteAnyDatabase` role.
+This is NOT the same as a user with the `readWrite` role because the user will need the `createCollection` privilege for new collections.
 Refer to [Role-Based Access Control](https://docs.mongodb.com/manual/core/authorization/) for details.
 You reference this user in the MongoDB connection fields or connection string in **NI SystemLink Server Configuration**.

 !!!important
     Due to a bug in a third-party MongoDB driver, SystemLink cannot connect to MongoDB instances where the MongoDB username contains either the `-` or the `_` character.